Digitalizer01/SaniApp-Pillbox/README.md

 ## 3. Firebase Database Structure <a name="firebase-database-structure"></a>

-The Firebase database for the pillbox project has the following structure:
+The Firebase Realtime Database for the pillbox project has the following structure:

 - **Admin**: This node contains the ID of the admin user who manages the system.